uvarc/rc-learning/content/notes/bash-scripting/getting_started.md

    bash-scripting:
 ---

 A shell script is a text file so should be created using a text editor.
 Do not use a word-processing program such as LibreOffice Write.
-Shell scripts should always be created on the operating system (Linux, Mac OS) on which they will run.
+Shell scripts should always be created on the operating system (Linux, macOS) on which they will run.

 The first line should be
 ```bash